42voyager/c4b-backend/README.md

 ## :white_check_mark: Requirements ##
 Ubuntu was used to implement the project, so the .net SDK is required to be installed first.
 See Microsoft docs in this [link](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu)

-Then, once in the backend folder just run the following

 ## :checkered_flag: Starting ##